Drop 4: How does the soak in roasting affect Peak RoR and total roast time

 2. When tasting, think about structure of flavors, acidity, sweetness, and overall cup complexity.
 The details here should be pretty nuanced between each up.

-3. Share with us any feedback on taste you have!
+3. Share with us any feedback on taste you have in the Profile Review Form!
 We plan to update this page with your feedback (anonymously of course).

 Experiment Design